Monitoring implementation of Health Star Ratings

 - nutrient status of products carrying an HSR system label.

-The trans-Tasman HSR Advisory Committee (HSRAC) oversees monitoring of the HSR system.
+The trans-Tasman HSR Advisory Committee (HSRAC) oversaw monitoring of the HSR system.

-Collection and analysis of data are coordinated by:
+Collection and analysis of data were coordinated by:

 - MPI in New Zealand